Climate deniers ordered to pay court costs

 But the court has concluded the trust was mounting a crusade against Niwa and was not acting reasonably.

-Next story in National: Protest rallies planned over teen sex case
+Next story in New Zealand: Protest rallies planned over teen sex case

 Copyright © 2013, Radio New Zealand